Farooq Sattar: Political career

 Sattar began his political career in 1979 after joining then newly formed student body All Pakistan Muttahidda Students Organization Sattar remained one of its active members until 1986.
 APMSO later a precursor to Muttahida Qaumi Movement.

 In 1987, Sattar, along with former APMSO Chairman and fellow running mate for Deputy Mayor Mateen Yousuf, was elected Mayor of Karachi by the MQM at the age of 28, reportedly, making him the youngest mayor in the world at that time.
 He served there until 1992.

-Sattar was elected as the member of the National Assembly of Pakistan for the first time in 1988 Pakistani general election on the ticket on MQM from Karachi's south constituency.
+Sattar was elected as the member of the National Assembly of Pakistan for the first time in the 1988 Pakistani general election on the ticket on MQM from Karachi's south constituency.

-Sattar was re-elected as the member of the National Assembly of Pakistan for the second time in 1990 Pakistani general election on the ticket on MQM from Karachi's south constituency.
+Sattar was re-elected as the member of the National Assembly of Pakistan for the second time in the 1990 Pakistani general election on the ticket on MQM from Karachi's south constituency.

-Sattar was elected as the member of the Provincial Assembly of Sindh for the first time in 1993 Pakistani general election on the ticket on MQM from Karachi's south constituency.
+Sattar was elected as the member of the Provincial Assembly of Sindh for the first time in the 1993 Pakistani general election on the ticket on MQM from Karachi's south constituency.
 In 1993, he didn't run for National Assembly seat because MQM boycotted the National Assembly elections.
 Sattar was appointed by MQM as the Leader of the Opposition in the Provincial Assembly of Sindh.

 In 1994, Sattar was arrested after a crackdowns took place against MQM and was reportedly released in 1997.